buggyrace/buggy-race-about/docs/races/running.md

 creates a new (output) one.

-When the script has completed, [upload the race file](uploading-results) — it contains the results of the race as well as details of each event withint it.
+When the script has completed, [upload the race file](uploading-results) — it contains the results of the race as well as details of each event within it.

 ## Set-up and requirements